marsctx/Azure-ELK-Deployment/README.md

 ![ELK%20Network](ELK%20Network.png)

 These files have been tested and used to generate a live ELK deployment with an Azure container network using ansible.
-The information included below can be used to either recreate the entire deployment pictured above or information included can be used to install specific portions of the project.
+The information provided in this repository can be used to either recreate the entire deployment pictured above or install specific portions of the project.

 - ansible